With Miami-Dade rents skyrocketing, the county has repeatedly acknowledged the area's affordable-housing problem

 .
 In 2016, when Commissioner Barbara Jordan tried to mandate that developers include affordable units next to luxury condos, the industry threw a fit and made sure the ordinance failed

 .
 Even existing housing options aren't safe: The Miami Herald reported last week

 that Mayor Carlos Gimenez has been in talks about tearing down (and potentially renovating) a public-housing complex next to David Beckham's new soccer stadium in Overtown.

 But county commissioners have come to a consensus on one possible solution: tiny houses.
 This past Tuesday, the commission unanimously directed the mayor's office to study the possibility of changing zoning laws to allow developers to build houses measuring less than 300 square feet.
 The resolution, sponsored by Jordan (who, to her credit, has unsuccessfully pitched other solutions over the years), says tiny homes could help alleviate the housing shortage.

 "Micro houses would encourage the efficient use of land by accommodating greater population density in a smaller area," the resolution reads.

 The suggestion isn't even the weirdest idea local leaders have had about affordable housing in recent years.
 Miami Beach commissioners have discussed turning parking garages into workforce housing

 But despite the resolution's good intentions, micro-houses aren't enough to solve Miami's housing problems.
-For one, any family larger than one adult would have difficulty fitting inside 300 square feet of living space, even if it does look trendy.
+For one, any family larger than one adult would have difficulty fitting inside 300 square feet of living space, even if it does look trendy

 And despite being incredibly small, these homes can still cost tens of thousands of dollars, whereas the average Miamian has only $18 left at the end of the month

 .
 At the end of the day, this is the solution we're left with: tiny houses for regular-size humans struggling to pay their enormous rents.